Concordia College (New York): History

 Concordia College was founded in 1881 in Manhattan as a part of the Lutheran Church of St. Matthew in Manhattan.
 It was established as a feeder school for Concordia Seminary in St. Louis, Missouri.
-Edmund Bohn and J.H.
+Edmund Bohm and J.H.
 Sieker (director and pastor, respectively, of the Lutheran Church of St. Matthew) established a Sexta and a Quinta (the equivalent to the first two years of high school) at St. Mathew Academy and thereby in effect began a Progymnasium.

-Concordia soon outgrew its modest beginning and by February 1893, land was purchased in Unionville, New York (now Hawthorne) for $9,000 donated by M. S. Becker.
+Concordia soon outgrew its modest beginning, and by February 1893, land had been purchased in Unionville, New York (now Hawthorne) for $9,000 donated by M. S. Becker.
 A sub-committee was elected to locate land outside of New York City.
-Pastor Edmund Bohn, William Dick, and Henry Fischer took a train to the Unionville Station in Westchester County.
+Pastor Edmund Bohm, William Dick, and Henry Fischer took a train to the Unionville Station in Westchester County.
 Property was selected based on the persuasiveness of a real estate agent and a local farmer who claimed that oats, corn, vegetables, and hay could be harvested from the land and that the property contained enough stones to build a foundation.

 After great consideration (and myriad maintenance issues) the college was moved once again to its current home in Bronxville.
 14 acre were bought for $52,383 on April 23, 1908.
-The Bronxville property, like the Hawthorn campus, was chosen for its close proximity to Manhattan and for its bucolic backdrop.
+The Bronxville property, like the Hawthorne campus, was chosen for its close proximity to Manhattan and for its bucolic backdrop.
 Three buildings—Feth Hall, Bohm Hall, and the Commons—were designed by Edward Lippincott Tilton and constructed in eight months for $160,000, which included furnishings and landscaping.
 On January 4, 1910, the Bronxville campus opened with a student body of 100 young men.

 On June 28, 2019, the Middle States Commission on Higher Education placed Concordia's accreditation on probation due to issues of assessment and financial stability.
 Despite efforts to improve its finances, Concordia announced on January 28, 2021, that it would cease classes starting with the Fall 2021 semester.
 The announcement noted that the COVID-19 pandemic had accelerated the decline in the college's financial position.

 The Roman Catholic Iona College in nearby New Rochelle reached an agreement with Concordia in May 2021 to purchase Concordia's Bronxville campus and provide a 'teach-out' for Concordia's current students.
 The former Concordia Campus was subsequently used to house the new NewYork-Presbyterian Iona School of Health Sciences, established after a $20 million gift from NewYork-Presbyterian.